Biofeedback

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What can biofeedback treat?
+What conditions can biofeedback help treat?

 Procedure Details

-What happens during biofeedback?
+What happens during biofeedback therapy?

 • Change how you sit, stand or move: Positioning your body differently may ease muscle tension.